 Ignoring your septic system can lead to expensive fixes and health risks.
 Unsafe water from a neglected system is especially dangerous for kids and pregnant women.
 Staying on top of maintenance can prevent diseases such as E. coli and Salmonella from spreading.

-It is essential for homeowners to become dedicated to regular inspections and proper waste handling.
+Homeowners need to become dedicated to regular inspections and proper waste handling.
 By understanding how vital septic care is and acting to maintain their systems, they safeguard their homes and the environment, bringing them peace of mind for the future.

 FAQ